the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 Approach your job search with **curiosity, confidence, and a builder's mindset**.

-Not only will it energize you, but it will make the experience less _work_ and more _fun_.
+It'll energize you, making the whole process less _work_ and more _fun_.

 And there is a lot of fun to be had.
 There's no shortage of interesting work out there, and fantastic teams eager to welcome talented folks like you on board.